-Extraordinary public benefits means development outcomes that benefit the public in an extraordinary manner, including without limitation by: exceeding minimum requirements and standards; delivering or facilitating the delivery of infrastructure or services that address significant challenges or strategic priorities previously identified by the city; providing systemic solutions that deliver a greater benefit to the community; or any other factor deemed relevant by the city.
+Extraordinary public benefits means development outcomes that benefit the public in an extraordinary manner, including without limitation by: exceeding minimum requirements and standards; delivering or facilitating the delivery of infrastructure or services that addresses significant challenges or strategic priorities previously identified by the city; providing systemic solutions that deliver a greater benefit to the community; or any other factor deemed relevant by the city.

-Financial plan means, in addition to the requirements of the Special District Act, a description of the manner in which the public improvements will be financed with a schedule of debt and operating financial projections, including debt issuance and service schedules, prepared by an investment banking firm or qualified financial advisor establishing the maximum debt capacity of the district based on assumptions of a projected interest rate not less than 150 basis points more than the 30 Year AAA MMD Index (as of the date of the submission of the Service Plan) and not to exceed twelve percent (12%), projected assessed valuation of property to be included in the district, and the project rate of absorption of the assessed valuation.
-The financial plan must contemplate that the debt will amortize over a period of 35 years with level debt service payments beginning no later than 10 years after issuance of each series of bonds, and must use market-based, market comparable valuation and absorption data with inflation on completed structures not to exceed not exceed a 4% biennial growth rate.
+Financial plan means, in addition to the requirements of the Special District Act, a description of the manner in which the public improvements will be financed with a schedule of debt and operating financial projections, including debt issuance and service schedules, prepared by an investment banking firm or qualified financial advisor establishing the maximum debt capacity of the district based on assumptions of a projected interest rate not to exceed twelve percent (12%), projected assessed valuation of property to be included in the district, and the project rate of absorption of the assessed valuation.
+The financial plan must use market-based, market comparable valuation and absorption data with an annual inflation rate not to exceed the lesser of three percent (3%) or the Consumer Price Index for the Denver-Boulder statistical region as prepared by the U.S. Bureau of Labor Statistics.
 The financial plan must also include the regional improvement mill levy and detailed projections of the revenue to be generated by the imposition of the regional improvement mill levy for a period of forty (40) years following the year in which the regional improvement mill levy is implemented.